SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

     Executable = short.sh

     # ERROR and OUTPUT are the error and output channels from your job
-    # that HTCondor returns from the remote host.
+    # that HTCondor returns from the remote host. $(Cluster) is the
+    # ID HTCondor assigns to the job and $(Process) is the ID HTCondor
+    # assigns within a set of jobs.
     Error = job.$(Cluster).$(Process).error
     Output = job.$(Cluster).$(Process).output